mpavlou/samplesizedev/README.md

 ### Why do we need 'samplesizedev'?

-Riley et al. (2019) proposed 3 formulae, based on 3 distinct criteria, for calculating the sample size for the development of risk models.
-- Criterion 1: control overfitting (target: calibration slope=0.9),
-- Criterion 2: control optimism in R2 Nageleherke (target: opt=0.05)
-- Criterion 3:  precision in the mean predicted risk (target: precision = 0.05).
+Riley et al. (2019) proposed calculating the development for a prediction model to ensure that the expected overfitting, as quantifieed by the calibration slope, is samll .
+The default target is calibration slope=0.9.
+Other criteria which include the optimism in R2 Nageleherke and the precision in the mean predicted risk.
 The formula which aims to control model overfitting ('calibration' formula - C1) most often gives that highest sample size and our article we focused primarily around this formula.
 While the calibration formula performed well for models with C-statistic/C-index<0.8, we found that that it substantially ***underestimated*** the sample size when the predictive strength of the model was higher.
 The sample sizes often needed to be increased by 50% or even doubled to meet the calibration targets.

 Hence, we developed the **new package 'samplesizedev'** which performs ***unbiased sample size calculations*** regardless of model strength.
-Our software uses simulation in the background so calculations can take a bit to run (from 30s to some minutes depending on scenatio and computational power).
+Our software uses simulation in the background so calculations can take a bit to run (from  few seconds to 3 minutes depending on the specific scenario and computational power).
 Currently it can be used for the development of risk models for binary outcomes; functionality for ***time to event outcomes***  is under development.

 ### $\textcolor{#f00}{\large  \textbf{UPDATES}}$